Kurt Agricola: Captivity and later life

-On 9 May 1945, one day after the unconditional surrender of Nazi Germany, Agricola was captured by Soviet troops in Teplice–Šanov in Czechoslovakia (present-day Teplice in the Czech Republic), and was subsequently transported to the Soviet Union, where he was imprisoned in camps nos.
+On 9 May 1945, one day after the unconditional surrender of the Wehrmacht, General Agricola was captured by Soviet troops in Teplitz-Schönau in the Reichsgau Sudetenland (present-day Teplice in the Czech Republic), and was subsequently deported to the Soviet Union, where he was imprisoned in camps Nos.
 27, 62, 362, 476, and 48.
 Afterwards, he was transported to Prison No. 1 in Kyiv to be tried for war crimes.
 A military tribunal of the Ukrainian Ministry of Internal Affairs in the Kiev Oblast found him guilty under Article 1 of Ukaz 43 (19 April 1943) and sentenced him to 25 years of hard labor on 16 November 1948.
 He served his sentence in the labor camps of Karaganda in Kazakhstan and Vorkuta in the Komi Republic.
 Later, he was held at the Voikovo prison camp near Ivanovo, which was designated by the Soviet authorities for high-ranking Wehrmacht personnel.

 In early October 1955, following the negotiations between the West German and the Soviet governments, Agricola was repatriated to the German Democratic Republic along with 31 fellow officers (mostly generals, including Dietrich von Saucken).
 On 9 October 1955, the transport reached the West German town of Herleshausen, a few kilometers west of the borders with East Germany.

 After his repatriation, Agricola was reunited with his family and remarried his former wife, who had in the meanwhile returned from Brazil where she had fled the Nazis in the late 1930s.
 On 27 December 1955, two months after he was released, Kurt Agricola died in Bad Godesberg near Bonn.